QUICK ANSWER

 If your car is worth less than $3,000-$4,000 and you have emergency savings, consider dropping collision and comprehensive coverage and carrying only liability insurance

-- First Offense: Fines range from $200 to $5,000, plus an immediate 30-day suspension of your license and registration.
+- First Offense: $200 to $5,000.
+An immediate 30-day suspension of your license and registration.

 Frequently Asked Questions About West Virginia Car Insurance